top of page

 2. Microplastics

-What are microplastics?
-Tiny plastic fragments (less than 5mm)are created from the breakdown of larger plastics or released from textiles, tyres, and consumer products.
+Microplastics are tiny plastic fragments (less than 5mm) created from the breakdown of larger plastics or released from textiles, tyres, and consumer products.

 3. Pharmaceuticals and Personal Care Products

-Health concerns: Potential risks include antibiotic resistance, hormonal disruption and chronic low-dose exposure effects (World Health Organization).
+Potential risks include antibiotic resistance, hormonal disruption, and chronic low-dose exposure effects (World Health Organization).

 4. Pesticides and Herbicides